Your Resources Are Limited

 Ten (10) Cs Camping / Emergency Kit

 The "basics" of a camping/survival/emergency bag should include the "Ten (10) Cs" (listed below in the order of importance).
 They have multiple uses by themselves and, when used in combination with other "Cs", with basic survival skills, common sense and a level head, solutions can be created for nearly any situation.
 Obviously, some of these items would not normally begin with the letter "C" but are listed in this manner for the benefit of memorizing the list.
+An 11th C to consider is "Communicator" (like a Whistle).

 The contents of this document have been gleaned from sources believed to be reliable but should not be considered authoritative.
 You are solely responsible for your own actions on how you use this information and encouraged to do your own research on the topic(s) included.
 Document is updated periodically.
 Check back for the latest version (date on page bottom of PDF version).
 See Page Header for Printing & Distribution recommendations.
 Contact P4T for corrections or suggestions.